SangsooNam/sangsoonam.github.io/_posts/2019-01-28-checker-for-static-import.md

 ## Conclusion

 Consistency is an important factor to make a solid code.
 Checkstyle is a handy checker in terms of styling during collaboration.
 After discussion, you can add a custom rule, such as static import, to keep the consistency now and future.

+> If you want to try, you can clone [this repository](https://github.com/SangsooNam/static-import-checker) and run the task.